BSalita/SH_Bidding/README.md

 ### **Pipeline 5: Find Auctions:**

-Since we've already computed all 2 million bidding sequences for the entire target dataset, we are positioned to get all sorts of no cost data analysis.
+Since we've already computed all 2 million bidding sequences for the entire target dataset, we are well positioned to get all sorts of no cost data analysis.
 Want to know all possible bidding sequences for a deal?
 Simply filter all the True values in the deal's dataframe row, a vectorized horizontal operation, to obtain a list of True's column names.
 Use the list of column names to lookup the bidding table entries.
 Now you have a list of all possible auctions each guarenteed to meet all bidding criteria.